 7. Keeping your money growing

 A lot of couples gearing up for retirement focus on the question “will we have enough to last throughout our retirement?”
 But it’s also important to consider how you can take the money you already have and make it grow, giving you more opportunities to do the things you enjoy.

 For Canadians who feel passionate about seeing their savings grow in retirement, there are some options.
 For example, you could explore investing in a segregated fund policy that offers guaranteed protection in addition to the potential for investment growth.
 Or, you could put your money in a retirement program that blends segregated funds with income annuities, which can provide you with a regular source of revenue in retirement.
-If that’s the case, Great-West Life’s HelloLife program Opens in a new website may be worth investigating further.
+If that’s the case, Great-West Life’s HelloLife program Opens a new website in a new window may be worth investigating further.

 8. Estate planning